rschristopher/rschristopher.github.io/src/criticisms/inequality.md

  wealth isn't
  subsidized through government grants or easy money policies.
+However, we should consider that our entire culture and modern society has grown from fiat and seigniorage.
 What are the ramifications
  of sound money on a population that grew accustom to fiat?

+It's clear that Bitcoin won't
+ continue the existing inequality;
+ but it's not clear that it reduces the level of inequality.
+It's possible that a Bitcoin standard will simply lead to a similar level of inequality but with wealth concentrated in different places than politicians and central bankers.
+Perhaps all that it does is replace one group of oligarchs with another.

+The claim that Bitcoin won't fix existing inequality is most likely false, but not definitively so -- only time will tell exactly how inequality will be under a Bitcoin standard.